What is it?

 - Unlike with formative peer evaluation, peer marking does not save time because teachers are still required to look at the grades and judgments of peer work in order to assess the quality of feedback and accuracy of grade given.
 This can actually increase teacher workload.

 - Setting up peer marking requires prior planning and some setting up of the digital technology.
-CTEL can help with how to set up Moodle workshop on KEATS.
+CTEL can help with how to set up Moodle Workshop on KEATS.
+Turnitin also allows for peer marking element to be introduced to the grade.

 - Students can become quite anxious about grading each other’s work and practice in how to do this needs to be done beforehand.